A Tight Lower Bound for Non-coherent Index Erasure: The Injection Association Scheme

-Although it is well-known that permutation representation of $S_n \times S_m$ acting on $S_{n,m}$ is multiplicity-free (see~\cite{AMRR11,CST,Greenhalgh} for example), the parameters of its corresponding association scheme $\mathcal{A}_{n,m}$ have not been worked out (to the best of our knowledge).
-We now give a more in-depth treatment of the partial permutation association scheme.
+Although it is well-known that permutation representation of $S_n \times S_m$ acting on $S_{n,m}$ is multiplicity-free (see~\cite{AMRR11,CST,Munemasa01,Greenhalgh} for example), the parameters of its corresponding association scheme $\mathcal{A}_{n,m}$ have not yet been fully worked out.
+We now give a more in-depth treatment of the injection association scheme.